erf-model/ERF/Docs/sphinx_doc/theory/NavierStokesEquations.rst

   \frac{\partial (\rho C)}{\partial t}      &=& - \nabla \cdot (\rho \mathbf{u} C)      + \rho \alpha_{C} \nabla^2 C,

 .. note:: When I look in the source code, it seems like we are solving diffusion as :math:`\alpha_{C} \nabla^2 \rho C` (i.e., similar to what is in the documentation elsewhere: :ref:`AcousticSubstep`), not what is written above.
 Is there something I'm missing?
-I believe what is written here (consistent with the discretization section) is what we should be doing.
+I believe what is written here (and in the discretization section) is what we should be doing.
 Regarding the transport coefficients, the fundamental transport coefficients :math:`\mu, (\rho \alpha_T), (\rho \alpha_C)` are independent of density and pressure and scale with the square root of temperature, so in cases of interest should be roughly constant - but note this implies inverse dependence of :math:`\alpha_i` on density.
 In any event, constant (:math:`\rho \alpha_C`), etc. is consistent with the above equations.

 where